aosedge/meta-aos-rcar-gen4/README.md

 This repository contains Renesas R-Car Gen4-specific Yocto layers for AosEdge distro.

-## Status

-This is a release 2.0.0 of AosEdge development product for the S4 Spider board.
-This release provides the following
-features:

-* Dom0 with Zephyr OS to run unikernels as xen domains using xrun
-* DomD with Linux OS to run container based Aos services using crun
-* Generating FOTA bundles
-* Generating Aos layers

 ## Requirements

 1. Ubuntu 18.0+ or any other Linux distribution which is supported by Poky/OE